ruby-cube/rue/README.md

 I'm also relatively new to software engineering itself (~2 years) and have been learning and building in isolation, so, to be quite honest, I don't know if what I've built and written is extremely naive.
 I'm not even clear on whether Planify and Être are considered libraries or frameworks.
 Thoughts and gentle feedback from more experienced devs would be appreciated.

 Send a note to ruby.yiong@gmail.com.
-I would especially love to connect with someone in the Seattle area, though help from anywhere in the world is appreciated too.
+I would especially love to connect with someone in the Seattle area, though help from anywhere in the world would be appreciated too.

 <br/>